mongock/mongock/README.md

 > You can see the new [documentation][documentation_link].
 Documentation for version 3 is [here][documentation_v3]

+## Documentation
+Please, see our recently released documentation [here][documentation_link].

+## Old versions
+With new major releases, like now with version 4, we stop enhancing or adding new features to older version(like version 3).
+However, we'll keep providing support and bug fixes for a long period.
+We are working on an official support plan.

+If you are still working with version 3, we suggest you to upgrade to the last version, otherwise you can see the old documentation in [here][documentation_v3]

 ## Contributing
 If you would like to contribute to Mongock project, please read [how to contribute][contributing] for details on our collaboration process and standards.